x10xchange/python_sdk/README.md

 ```

 ### Markets Info Module
-The markets module is accessed using the account property of the trading client
+The markets module is accessed using the `markets_info` property of the trading client
 ```python
 trading_client.markets_info
 ```